 Securing your data is a key element, which is why OVHcloud offers you several backup options as a service:

-Snapshotoption which allows you to create a manual snapshot.
+Snapshotoption allows you to create a manual snapshot.

-Automated Backupoption allows you to keep regular backups of your VPS (excluding additional disks).
+Automated Backupoption enables you to keep regular backups of your VPS (excluding additional disks).

 Join our community of users on https://community.ovh.com/en/.

 Please feel free to give any suggestions in order to improve this documentation.